 The MLD MAC Address subfield specifies the MAC Address of the MLD described by the Reconfiguration Multi-Link element.

-(#15985)The EML Capabilities subfield has the same definition as the EML Capabilities subfield of the Common Info field of the Basic Multi-Link element (see Figure 9-1002j (EML Capabilities subfield format)).

-(#15985)The MLD Capabilities And Operations subfield has the same definition as the MLD Capabilities And Operations subfield of the Common Info field of the Basic Multi-Link element (see Figure 9-1002k (MLD Capabilities And Operations subfield format(#16857)(#15985)).

-One or more Per-STA Profile subelements are included in the list of subelements in the Link Info field (see Table 9-401c (Optional subelement IDs for Link Info field of the Multi-Link element)).

 Each Per-STA Profile subelement starts with a STA Control field, followed by a variable number of fields and elements, as defined in Figure 9-1002w (Per-STA Profile subelement for the Reconfiguration Multi-Link element(#15985)).